PUBLIC HEALTH SOCIAL WORKER

 - Knowledge of contemporary theories of child development issues, practices and trends.

-- Knowledge of social services agencies and other resources in the community.
+- Knowledge of social services agencies and other resources.

 - Interpersonal skills, including the ability to maintain good working relationships with clients, multi-cultural and multi-disciplinary staff, other agencies and the public.